 In a Chinese-language survey sent out to customers in January, Marriott International listed Tibet, Hong Kong, Macau and Taiwan as options on a question asking customers their country of residence.
 Chinese netizens spotted the error and took to Weibo to boycott the hotel chain.
 Authorities in Shanghai launched an investigation into the brand for suspected violation of Chinese cybersecurity and advertising laws, and later shut down its local website for a week.
 Amid the the backlash, Marriott posted an apology on Weibo, saying the company “respects Chinese sovereignty and its territorial integrity.”

 “This is a huge mistake, probably one of the biggest in my career,” Craig S. Smith, president and managing director of Marriott’s Asia-Pacific office, was quoted by state newspaper China Daily as saying in an interview.
-“To regain confidence and trust, the first thing is to admit the mistake, then fix it, and it would come back slowly as we prove we really mean what we say.”“This is a huge mistake, probably one of the biggest in my career.”
+“To regain confidence and trust, the first thing is to admit the mistake, then fix it, and it would come back slowly as we prove we really mean what we say.”

 But to make things worse, an official Twitter account of Marriott later “liked” a tweet from a pro-Tibetan independence activist group that congratulated the hotel group for listing Tibet as a country.
 Marriott later said it fired the US-based employee who did this.